 - Don’t overwork the meat mixture – stir it just enough to get it all combined.

-Are Greek Chicken Meatballs Freezer Friendly?
+Are Keto Chicken Meatballs Freezer Friendly?

 Yes!
 Totally!
 Simply fully cook them and chill them in the fridge overnight.
 Then, wrap them tightly in plastic or a freezer-safe container for up to three months.

-To reheat, fully thaw then heat in a 325-F oven until heated through, or warm them in the microwave.
+To reheat, fully thaw, then heat in a 325-F oven until heated through, or warm them in the microwave.

 Yes!
 At just 3 net carbs per hefty serving, they’re totally keto and low-carb.